My Learning on Problem Solving

 Once you have 5–8 options, it’s time to narrow them down.

 Don’t roll out a massive change all at once.
+Observe real users interacting with the prototype.
+Understand their experiences & pain points to refine the solution.
 Pilot, then scale.

 1. Leading Metrics: What can we measure now to see if we’re on track? (e.g., % of data sources connected).